 Writing Tips: The Elements of a Screenplay

 A ‘screenplay’ is typically a script for a film or television show.
-And if you’ve ever seen a screenplay on paper, you’ll know they have a specific ‘look’.
+And if you see a screenplay on paper, you’ll notice it has a specific ‘look’.
 This is partly due to the formatting, but it is also because all scripts contain certain things.
 The key elements of a screenplay include:

 - Scene headings